 - Parking spaces

-Tax and National Insurance on Benefits in Kind
+How Does Tax and National Insurance on Benefit in Kinds Work?

 How to Work Out the Cash Value of a Benefit in Kind

-Generally the cash value of a benefit in kind is worked out as the amount paid for the benefit in the tax year.
-So for example if an employee is provided with private healthcare which costs the employer £200 a month, then the cash value for the tax year would be £2,400 (12 months x £200).
+For some BIK, the cash value is worked out as the amount paid during the tax year.
+For example, if an employee is provided with private healthcare which costs the employer £200 a month, then the cash BIK on the healthcare for the tax year would be £2,400 (12 months x £200).

 - Salary sacrifice arrangements;